DanielXMoore/Hera/lsp/README.md

 ## Questions and Answers

-How to send declarations?
+### How to send declarations?

-How to set ctrl+click to jump to things?
+### How to set ctrl+click to jump to things?

+Maybe DocumentLink?
+Nope, that is for permanently underlined links.

+Use `definitionProvider`, that will allow for Ctrl+Click to go to the definition, will underline when hovering with Ctrl held, and will automatically display a helpful UI preview of the target source location.

+### How to have nested symbols in the outline?

+Walk down the parse nodes and recurse into the AST node's children children collecting and transforming them into the `children` property for the returned `DocumentSymbol`.

-How to find all references?
+### How to find all references?

 <https://code.visualstudio.com/api/language-extensions/programmatic-language-features#find-all-references-to-a-symbol>

-How to display documentation when hovering a symbol or identifier?
+### How to display documentation when hovering a symbol or identifier?

-How to send auto-completion lists based on location in document?
+### How to send auto-completion lists based on location in document?

-Why does quitting the launched VSCode client instance by closing the window open up a big ol' json file in the editor?
+### Why does quitting the launched VSCode client instance by closing the window open up a big ol' json file in the editor?